 Follow our most ambitious restoration project to date, which will secure the future of this 500 year old building.
 Along the way we'll share our discoveries, life behind the scenes and opportunities to take a closer look.

 Wicken Fen National Nature Reserve in the Fens and Heigham Holmes in the Norfolk Broads are both set to benefit from a “discovery grant” by the Government to kickstart the restoration of peatland habitats in the fight against climate change.

 Thanks to support from players of People’s Postcode Lottery, work to restore Silvergate stream on Blickling Estate is now complete, and it’s hoped that by restoring the stream at its source, will bring big benefits for wildlife and the health of the wider river catchment.

-Not far from Cambridge you'll find Anglesey Abbey, where the gardens boast colour throughout the year.
-Head a little further afield and you'll discover Wimpole with its impressive mansion and Home Farm.
-But no visit would be complete without escaping to the distinctive fenland landscape of Wicken Fen or seeing one of the last working mills on the River Ouse.
+Not far from Cambridge you'll find Anglesey Abbey, a Jacobean style house with gardens and watermill.
+A little further afield you'll discover the working estate of Wimpole with its mansion and farm, the distinctive fenland landscape of Wicken Fen and views of one of the last working mills on the River Ouse.

 With a landscape made famous by the artist John Constable to the royal burial ground at Sutton Hoo, Suffolk has a fascinating history.
 There's lots of variety too, from the coastline in the east to the picturesque wool towns in the west.
 And you won't want to miss Ickworth with its Italianate garden and parkland.